-With high yields, short maturity period and ready market, commercial watermelon farming is being embraced by Kenyan farmers as high return cash crop.
+With high yields, short maturity period, and ready market, commercial watermelon farming is being embraced by Kenyan farmers as a high return cash crop.

 Watermelon farming is popular in Kenya because the fruit is in high demand during hot seasons.
 Watermelon is ninety-two percent water, making it the ideal fruit when it is hot and one is thirsty.